Loved Madison, Words, the Arts and the Mets

 Anne will be buried next to her husband at Evergreen Cemetery in Morristown.
-A celebration of her life is planned for later in the year, when it can be held more safely with COVID protocols.
+A celebration of her life will take place Oct.
+23 at The Woodland in Maplewood (upstairs parlor), 60 Woodland Road, beginning at 11 a.m.

 As a supporter of larger causes, Anne contributed annually to a host of organizations, including the World Wildlife Fund, Brady Campaign, National Resources Defense Council, Emily’s List, The Seeing Eye, American Heart Association, Friends of the Madison Library, UNICEF, Madison Area YMCA, Public Citizen, National Park Foundation, Jane Goodall Institute and Democratic National Committee.
 She would encourage you to do the same.